Geodesic ball packings generated by rotations and monotonicity behavior of their densities in $\mathbf{H}^2\!\times\!\mathbf{R}$ space: On geometry

-The fundamental domain of above space groups is defined as a product of the fundamental domain of a rotation group of the hyperbolic plane and a part of the real line segment $r$.
+For a fundamental domain of the above space groups, we can combine a fundamental domain of a rotation group of the hyperbolic plane with a part of a real line segment $r$.